-- (d) a written statement identifying each person intended to be responsible for the management and control of the proposed air service; and - (e) if the applicant or a person referred to in subsection (2) is a body corporate, a written statement identifying the person or persons (not being bodies corporate) who in fact have control of the body corporate. - 84.
-Public notice to be given of application (1) The applicant shall give public notice of the application. - (2) The public notice shall contain: - (a) the name of the applicant; - (b) the nature of the proposed air service; - (c) an invitation for any person to supply to the Minister any written comments he or she may wish to make about the application within 14 days after the date of public notice; and - (d) a statement of the provisions of subsection (3). - (3) A written comment supplied to the Minister under subsection (2)(c) is to be accompanied by a statutory declaration by the person or persons making the comments to the effect that all statements of fact contained in those comments are correct. - (4) The Minister shall supply the applicant with a copy of all comments received following the invitation made under subsection (2)(c), as soon as practicable after the Minister has received them. - (5) Within 7 days after receiving such information and submissions or within such longer period as the Minister may allow at the request of the applicant, the applicant may supply the Minister with such additional written information and particulars as he or she thinks fit. - 85.
-Consideration of application As soon as practicable after the required procedure has been completed, the Minister shall proceed to consider and determine the application and if: - (a) after so considering the application the Minister reaches the provisional view that the application should be declined; or grant to the applicant the licence sought if the Minister is satisfied that:
+- (d) a written statement identifying each person intended to be responsible for the management and control of the proposed air service; and - (e) if the applicant or a person referred to in subsection (2) is a body corporate, a written statement identifying the person or persons (not being bodies corporate) who in fact have control of the body corporate.

+84. Public notice to be given of application -(1) The applicant shall give public notice of the application.

+- (2) The public notice shall contain: - (a) the name of the applicant; - (b) the nature of the proposed air service; - (c) an invitation for any person to supply to the Minister any written comments he or she may wish to make about the application within 14 days after the date of public notice; and - (d) a statement of the provisions of subsection (3).

+(3) A written comment supplied to the Minister under subsection (2)(c) is to be accompanied by a statutory declaration by the person or persons making the comments to the effect that all statements of fact contained in those comments are correct.

+(4) The Minister shall supply the applicant with a copy of all comments received following the invitation made under subsection (2)(c), as soon as practicable after the Minister has received them.

+(5) Within 7 days after receiving such information and submissions or within such longer period as the Minister may allow at the request of the applicant, the applicant may supply the Minister with such additional written information and particulars as he or she thinks fit.

+85. Consideration of application - As soon as practicable after the required procedure has been completed, the Minister shall proceed to consider and determine the application and if:

-- (b) for any other reason it is considered the Minister should hear the applicant in person, the Minister shall hold a formal meeting and give no less than 10 days' notice of the proposed meeting to the applicant. - 86.
-Grant of licence, etc (I) Subject to subsection (3), after considering the application under section 85, the Minister shall
+(a) after so considering the application the Minister reaches the provisional view that the application should be declined; or (b) for any other reason it is considered the Minister should hear the applicant in person, the Minister shall hold a formal meeting and give no less than 10 days' notice of the proposed meeting to the applicant.

+86. Grant of licence, etc - (l) Subject to subsection (3), after considering the application under section 85, the Minister shall grant to the applicant the licence sought if the Minister is satisfied that: